 Lastly, and the most dangerous of them all, especially when combined with the first two dangerous medical beliefs, is the belief that "it’s all in your head."

 If you ever hear a doctor tell you something that can be interpreted as “it’s all in your head,” run; do not walk, out of that office and find the qualified second opinion of an alternative integrative doctor as soon as possible.

 It's all in your head?
 Nonsense.
 I recommend getting a physical exam like we do here in Beverly Hills.
 Don't rely on a doctor who just uses a questionnaire or just an interview for his diagnosis.
 Seek the advice of a licensed health practitioner who is familiar with alternatives to medicine, such as nutritional therapeutics (both assessment and treatment).

 Most medical doctors do not have a sufficient background in these types of approaches to give you a qualified opinion, so it will be necessary to find yourself a holistic chiropractor whose practice integrates nutrition and functional medicine.
-Remember, it’s always best to choose a chiropractor who is a current member of the predominant state association.
+Remember, it’s always best to choose a chiropractor who is currently a member of the predominant state association.
 In California, that California Chiropractic Association is called CalChiro.
 Other alternatives can also include a naturopathic doctor, or even an experienced acupuncturist to fulfill your quest for an alternative integrative doctor.